Fire extinguisher

 Fire extinguishers are further divided into handheld and cart-mounted (also called wheeled extinguishers).
-Handheld extinguishers weigh from 0.5 to 14 kg, and are hence, easily portable by hand.
+Handheld extinguishers weigh from 0.5 to 14 kg, and are hence easily portable by hand.
 Cart-mounted units typically weigh more than 23 kg.
 These wheeled models are most commonly found at construction sites, airport runways, heliports, as well as docks and marinas.

 History

 The first fire extinguisher of which there is any record was patented in England in 1723 by Ambrose Godfrey, a celebrated chemist at that time.
 It consisted of a cask of fire-extinguishing liquid containing a pewter chamber of gunpowder.
 This was connected with a system of fuses which were ignited, exploding the gunpowder and scattering the solution.
 This device was probably used to a limited extent, as Bradley's Weekly Messenger for November 7, 1729, refers to its efficiency in stopping a fire in London.

-A portable pressurised fire extinguisher, the 'Extincteur' was invented by British Captain George William Manby and demonstrated in 1816 to the 'Commissioners for the affairs of Barracks'; it consisted of a copper vessel of 3 gallons (13.6 liters) of pearl ash (potassium carbonate) solution contained within compressed air.
+A portable pressurised fire extinguisher, the 'Extincteur', was invented by British Captain George William Manby and demonstrated in 1816 to the 'Commissioners for the affairs of Barracks'; it consisted of a copper vessel of 3 gallons (13.6 liters) of pearl ash (potassium carbonate) solution contained within compressed air.
 When operated it expelled liquid onto the fire.

+One of the first fire extinguisher patents was issued to Alanson Crane of Virginia on Feb.
+10, 1863.

-Thomas J Martin, an American inventor, was awarded a patent for an improvement in the Fire Extinguishers on March 26, 1872.
+Thomas J. Martin, an American inventor, was awarded a patent for an improvement in the Fire Extinguishers on March 26, 1872.
 His invention is listed in the U. S. Patent Office in Washington, DC under patent number 125,603.